mortensenm1205/memory-game-mortensen/README.md

 Part of the Learn JS by Building 7 Games Video by Free Code Camp.
 This one is Memory Game

 Some parts to make this game better:
 * Writing out functions for winning the game and displaying the results of matches.
-* Writing a better condition to help determine if the user has won the game